Nasmasim/modular-neural-network/README.md

 # Modular Neural Network Library from Scratch
 ## Description:
 This project presents a low-level implementation of a multi-layered neural network, including a basic implementation of the backpropagation algorithm using only ```NumPy```.
-This includes funtions for data preprocessing, training and evaluation.
+Included are also funtions for data preprocessing, training and evaluation.
+Performance comparable to ```PyTorch``` implementaions.

 ## Project structure
 The mini-library implements: